salirafi/jakarta_heat_risk_app/README.md

 Please note that the web app shows the weather forecast from roughly the user's current system time up to 1 day (by default) to the future whenever data is available.
 If the database is not up-to-date (the database time coverage does not cover the current Jakarta time), then the app pops out a blocker notification prompting the user to update the database.

 If the user wants to run [fetch_boundary_data.py](src/fetch_boundary_data.py), make sure they have downloaded the required .gdb file from [here](https://geoservices.big.go.id/portal/apps/webappviewer/index.html?id=cb58db080712468cb4bfd408dbde3d70).

-⚠️ **IMPORTANT!** ⚠️  This app is a personal project for data analysis learning, so the BMKG API is not used directly in the app, but rather as database fetching.
-Also, code might not be optimized for smoother user's experience.
-For first time loading, the web might take a few seconds.

 ## Content